2023 Masters Tournament | Friday updates

 “But I feel like, if I continue to play well, hopefully I can get myself into contention for the weekend and just keep that foot down.”

 Koepka’s co-leaders will not be so fortunate with the weather.
-Hovland, the 2018 U.S. Amateur champion and low amateur at the 2019 Masters Tournament, is scheduled to tee off at 12:54 p.m., just as the worst of the weather is expected to arrive.
+Hovland, the 2018 U.S. Amateur champion and low amateur at the 2019 Masters Tournament, is scheduled to tee off at 12:54 p.m.
+The weather is expected to change during his round.

 “Obviously we don’t know how bad it’s going to get, but I tend to think that it’s easier to make up some ground on the easier days,” Hovland said.
 “So if you start with a really low round and it gets very difficult, it’s kind of easier to protect the score a little bit compared to if you’re five, six, seven shots back, it’s really difficult to make up that much ground if this place is playing very difficult.
 So obviously getting off to a nice start is key this week.”